 We invest in hotel properties located primarily within major United States cities and resort properties located near our primary target urban markets and select destination resort markets, with an emphasis on major gateway coastal markets and leisure destinations.
 Our hotel properties are located in Boston, Massachusetts; Chicago, Illinois; Hollywood, Florida; Jekyll Island, Georgia; Key West, Florida; Los Angeles, California (Beverly Hills, Santa Monica, and West Hollywood); Naples, Florida; Newport, Rhode Island; Portland, Oregon; San Diego, California; San Francisco, California; Santa Cruz, California; Stevenson, Washington; and Washington, D.C.
 We believe these markets have barriers-to-entry and provide diverse sources of meeting and room night demand generators.
-In addition, we also opportunistically target investments in resort properties located near our primary urban target markets and select destination resort markets such as southern Florida and southern California.
-We focus on both branded and independent full-service hotels in the "upper-upscale" segment of the lodging industry.
+In addition, we also opportunistically target investments in resort properties located and independent full-service "upper-upscale" hotels.
 The full-service hotels on which we focus our investment activity generally have one or more restaurants, lounges, meeting facilities and other amenities, as well as high levels of customer service.
 We believe that our target markets, including the major gateway markets and leisure destinations, are characterized by barriers-to-entry and that room-night demand and average daily rate ("ADR") growth of these types of hotels and resorts will outperform the national average over the long-term, as they have in past cyclical recoveries and growth periods.
+In this report, unless the context indicates otherwise, the term "hotels" refers to "hotels and resorts" and the term "hotel properties" refers to "hotel and resort properties."